Merkoba/Meltdown/commands.md

 >move

-Move tab to start or end
+Move tab to the start or end

 ---